WORDS: ADAM LANDAU

 This is not to say that everything has been rosy, nor that the industry has fully recovered.
 Much has been made of the Red Arrows’ self-inflicted wounds and the uninspiring seven-ship display that resulted.
 The Blades have had a tricky season, too, flying several shows with a reduced number of aircraft ever since one was grounded by a minor incident at Duxford in June.
 We are still no closer to seeing the return of the Royal Navy International Air Day or the much-loved Flying Legends, while seaside shows in Eastbourne and Sunderland face uncertain futures after the withdrawal (permanently, in Eastbourne’s case) of public funding.
 Farnborough continued its slow decline with its most restricted flying display yet, the Teesside Airshow’s revival was very publicly marred by botched traffic management, and Cosford faced extraordinarily challenging conditions due to the double-whammy of the MOD’s prohibitive new insurance requirements for civilian aircraft and extremely limited preparation time – these are not necessarily matters that will improve in the next year or two.

 These are not isolated developments, and the industry looks set to offer further novelties in 2023: most notably, next spring should see the first jet-powered test flights of Rich Goodwin’s head-turning Jet Pitts, perhaps with a view of getting the aircraft show-ready for the busy summer season.
-On the warbird front, a new two-ship Spitfire formation team is apparently on the cards, including one of Britian’s newest and most exciting warbird pilots, while Ultimate Warbird Flights’ Tempest is tantalisingly close to making its first flight, as is the country’s second FM-2 Wildcat.
+An all-new electric formation team is apparently on the cards.
+On the warbird front, new two-ship Spitfire and Hurricane formation teams are apparently on the cards, while Ultimate Warbird Flights’ Tempest is tantalisingly close to making its first flight, as is the country’s second FM-2 Wildcat.